gps-gitcode/apd-code-portfolio/README.md

-# Code Portfolio Repository for Applied Data Science Course
+# Code Portfolio repository for Applied Data Science Course

-Purpose of this repository is to capture useful code snippets learnt during Applied Data Science course.
-The Repository is arranged in following way
+Purpose of this repository is to capture useful information in addition to useful code snippets learnt during Applied Data Science course.
+This repository is arranged in following way

 ## apd-code-portfolio
-Main Repository folder which will below sub folders
+Main Repository folder which has below sub folders

 ### Data
 This folder will have all data file that would in used in the code samples checked-in into this repository